FADELELLAHerrami/FADELELLAHerrami/README.md

 <div align="center">

-A passionate computer science student who loves to learn and explore new technologies, whether it's web development, mobile apps, desktop applications, or electronics. 🚀 Always excited to embrace new knowledge!
+A passionate computer science who loves to learn and explore new technologies, whether it's web development, mobile apps, desktop applications, or electronics. 🚀 Always excited to embrace new knowledge!
 🚀 #TechEnthusiast

  </div>